JamesByers/Beginning-Python-workshop/4_Containers/Containers.md

 -->
 ## Containers Review

-Now you know how to:
+Now you will be able to:

-+ How to look up what is built into Python
++ Look up what is built into Python
-+ Defining lists, tuples and their common methods
++ Define lists, tuples and their common methods
-+ The differences between lists and dictionaries
++ Describe the differences between lists and dictionaries
 <!--
 **End of Lesson Quiz**